Financial Aid - Other Loan Options

 Eligibility is limited to the cost of attendance (as determined by St. Thomas) minus any other financial aid the student is receiving.

 Repayment will begin 60 days after disbursement of the full amount of the loan.
 Interest accrues as soon as the first disbursement is made.
 There is no grace period for this loan; the parent borrower repays both principal and interest while their student is in school.
 The repayment term will be 10 to 30 years depending upon the repayment plan that is selected.
 Parents have the option to defer payments for PLUS loans that were originated after July 1, 2008, provided the designated student is enrolled at least half-time each semester (six or more credits).

 Information about the federal loan servicer is sent to the borrower after the first disbursement of the loan or can be found using the National Student Loan Data System (NSLDS).
-The borrower's FSA ID is required to log in to this database.
+The borrower's FSA ID is required to log in to this database and view the Aid Summary.
+A student's federal loan servicer is listed in the right margin.
 Contact information for all federal loan servicers can be found in the federal loan servicer directory.

 Attention Parent Borrowers: If you have recently frozen your credit report at Equifax, Transunion or Experian you may need to unfreeze your information before applying for a Direct PLUS Loan for Parents.
 A credit check is a required part of the Direct PLUS Loan Request or the Endorser Addendum process.
 As such, a borrower or endorser must remove any active credit freeze before starting the PLUS application or Endorser Addendum.
 Unfortunately, Federal Student Aid and the University of St. Thomas cannot unfreeze a credit report for the applicant.